labmec/neopz/docs/analysis/index.rst

 This hierarchy is responsible for coordinating the interaction between all the other classes involved in a simulation, such as :cpp:expr:`TPZCompMesh`, :cpp:expr:`TPZStructMatrix` and :cpp:expr:`TPZSolver`.

 For the FEM analysis of equation systems, one can use the :cpp:expr:`TPZLinearAnalysis` class, described :doc:`here<linearanalysis>`.
-For the analysis of eigenvalue problems, there will soon be a :cpp:expr:`TPZEigenAnalysis`.
+For the analysis of eigenvalue problems, one can use the :cpp:expr:`TPZEigenAnalysis`, described :doc:`here<eigenanalysis>`.

 The TPZAnalysis class
 =====================